Austin-Healey 3000 Mark III BJ8

 Bilen er fabriksudstyret med en manuel gearkasse med overdrive, trådfælge, heater og justerbar ratstamme.

-Fabriksudstyr: Trådfælge, Overdrive, Heater, Justerbar ratstamme, Lamineret forrude and Tonneau cover.
+Fabriksudstyr: Trådfælge, Overdrive, Heater, Justerbar ratstamme, Lamineret forrude og Tonneau cover.

 Produceret: 20-21 October 1966